Medium amplitude model for internal waves over large topography variation: Asymptotic models for internal waves

-The key ingredient for constructing a simplified asymptotic Green-Naghdi model is plugging the expansions of $\overline{\Q}[h_1,h_2] v$ and $\overline{\R}[h_1,h_2] v$ into system~\eqref{eq1}.
-In fact, all terms of order $\OO(\mu\epsilon^2)$ are now neglected.
-However, new topographic terms appear in the expansion of $\overline{\Q}[h_1,h_2] v$ due to the large topography variation assumption.
-These terms are actually accompanied with derivative terms on $\zeta$ that cannot be controlled by the energy norm we have in mind.
-To this end, we will construct in what follows an equivalent model that can deal with these terms. \\ Firstly, we introduce a second order symmetric differential operator,
+The key to building a simplified asymptotic Green-Naghdi model is plugging the expansions of $\overline{\Q}[\epsilon\zeta,\beta b] v$ and $\overline{\R}[\epsilon\zeta,\beta b] v$ (\eqref{Q}-\eqref{R}) into system~\eqref{eq1}.
+In fact, all terms of order $\OO(\mu\epsilon^2)$ are now ignored.
+However, due to the large topography variation assumption, additional topographic terms appear in the expansion of $\overline{\Q}[\epsilon\zeta,\beta b] v$ and $\overline{\R}[\epsilon\zeta,\beta b] v$.
+Actually, these terms are accompanied by derivative terms on the interface deformation function $\zeta$ and are not controlled in the functional space we are considering.
+To address this issue, we will construct an equivalent model that can deal with these terms while having a hyperbolic quasilinear structure that allows for full justification.